-ENGL 1000 Composition I Support
+ENGL 0999 Composition I Support

-1-0-1 Prerequisite: Compass Score higher than 55
+1-0-1 Institutional Credit Only

-A course designed to support student who enroll in Composition I. Topics will include competencies required for effective writing in a variety of contexts with an emphasis on exposition, analysis, and argumentation, including an introduction to a variety of research skills.
+A course designed to support students who enroll in Composition I. Topics will include competencies required for effective writing in a variety of contexts with an emphasis on exposition, analysis, and argumentative, including an introduction to a variety of research skills.
 Supplementary reading may include essays or a novel.